crossplane/crossplane/design/design-doc-composition.md

 infrastructure primitive - flexible and self documenting.
 Managed resources in and of themselves hold few opinions about _how_ they should be used, and are easily related back to the APIs they represent.
-This provides a solid foundation upon which to build Crossplane's multicloud capability.
+This provides a solid foundation upon which infrastructure operators may build a platform for their application operators.

 Application operators are typically prevented by [RBAC] from creating and modifying managed resources directly; they are instead expected to dynamically